The Data Observatory

 The blog pages also features blog posts from other organisations and academics to provide insight on the PRS.
 Here you can also find more in-depth summaries of our regular reports and surveys.

-These charts show the recent patterns of household tenure across each of the four Home Nations in comparison to the United Kingdom as a whole.
+These charts show the recent patterns of PRS tenure across each of the four Home Nations in comparison to the United Kingdom as a whole.

-- The 1998/99 Family Resources Survey showed that the proportion of households in the PRS was 10% for Great Britain (no figure for Northern Ireland).
+- The 1998/99 Family Resources Survey showed that the proportion of households in the PRS was 10% for Great Britain (there was then no figure for Northern Ireland).

 - In 2021/22, the proportion of households in the PRS across the UK had risen slightly compared to the previous year, from 18% to 19%.

 - Whilst this proportion has been as high as 20% (2015/16 & 2016/17) for the last five FRS surveys, the figure has fluctuated between 19% and 18% (2020/21).

 - In England, Wales and N. Ireland the proportion of households in the PRS grew.